JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 - Test new webhook with stripe using Heroku domain name - No issues - PASS
 - Connect AWS S3 Bucket to MovieBox - No issues with transfer of Static files - PASS
 - Test django email message confirmation of order through Heroku app - No issues - PASS

+## Manual testing
+### Rendering in the browser & Reflow tests.
+Devices used: Windows 10 PC, Mac Studio, iPad Air 2, iPhone 14 Pro Max
+Desktops
+-  Chrome, EDGE, Firefox on PC - PASS
+-  Safari, Chrome on Mac - PASS
+Tablet and mobile
+-  Safari - PASS
+I found that the e-commerce website application and all components reflowed and displayed correctly as expected on the various different screen sizes and systems that were used to test the MovieBox e-commerce web application.